 If I only buy one license, can I use Soundplant on more than 1 computer?

 • As long as you will be the only person using it on those computers, yes.
 One single user license covers one person on an unlimited amount of computers and OSes.
 You are permitted to install and unlock the registered version of Soundplant on multiple computers, using the same registration code, provided you are the only person using it.
-Note that groups such as businesses, organizations, or schools must buy a license for each person who will be using the software, or purchase a bulk site license.
-For site license discount inquiries please email soundplant [at] soundplant.org.
+Groups such as businesses, organizations, or schools must buy a license for each person who will be using the software, purchasing either a discounted group license or user-unlimited site license.

 Can I use the same registration code in both the Windows and Mac version?